Daphne brevituba

 Daphne brevituba is a shrub, of the family Thymelaeaceae.
-It is native to China, specifically Western Yunnan.
+It is endemic to western and central Yunnan in China.

 Description

 The shrub is evergreen, and grows to 1.0 meters tall.
 Its branches are pale-yellow, light brown, and nearly cylindrical in shape.
 Its leaves alternate, and are usually clustered at apices of branches.

-It is often found in valley woodland areas at around 2000 meters in altitude.
+It is often found in valley woodland areas at around 2,000 meters in altitude.
 It flowers from March to April and bears fruit from April to May.